How to Stop Shoes From Rubbing Achilles

 You may not need to use the moleskin forever.
 Your shoes should eventually break in enough that they won’t rub on your heel.

-Use an Anti-Friction Balm
+2. Use An Anti-Friction Balm

 You can find balms and sticks that coat your heels with a lubricant that protects against friction.
 These products are typically made with ingredients that create a buffer between the shoe and your heel.